 “A” for Apellations

-It looks complicated, until you cut it down to size.
-It just means the appellation (area) where the grapes come from (origin) has strict regulations (it’s controlled).
+It means the appellation (area) where the grapes come from (origin) has strict regulations (it’s controlled).
 These controls result in better grape growing and winemaking practices.
 AOC is the highest level that a French wine can obtain, and represents not only a geographic origin, but a high standard of quality.

 AOC wines always have a vintage year on the label, either on the front or back, designating that the wine was made only with grapes harvested in the autumn of that year.